Magnetically assisted spin-resolved electron diffraction: Coherent control of spin population and spatial filtering: Methodology

 The grating is modeled using two potential energies, the geometric potential energy \(V_{g}(x,y)\) and the image-charge potential energy \(V_{\mathrm{image}}(x,y)\), both in units of eV.
 The geometric potential energy \(V_{g}(x,y)\) describes the confinement due to the grating structure and is implemented as a step potential \cite{Barman_2023, 10.1063/5.0098030},

-where \(w = d/2\) is the slit width, \(y_c\) the slit center position, and \(V_0 = 1200\,\mathrm{eV}\) is chosen to be much larger than the electron kinetic energy ($E_0=20$ eV), thereby suppressing quantum tunneling through the opaque grating bars \cite{Barman_2023}.
+where $w = d/2$ is the slit width, $y_c$ is the center of the slit, and $V_0 = 1200\,\mathrm{eV}$ is chosen to be much larger than the electron kinetic energy ($E_0 = 20$ eV), thereby suppressing quantum tunneling through the opaque grating bars \cite{Barman_2023}.
 The distribution of \(V_{g}(x,y)\) is shown in Fig.~\ref{V_g_and_V_image}(a).

 The image-charge potential energy $V_{\mathrm{image}}(x,y)$ arises from the attractive interaction between the electron and the conducting grating bars, which modifies the electron dynamics.
-At a point $P(x,y)$ inside a slit opening, as shown in Fig.~\ref{schematic_V_image}, $V_{\mathrm{image}}(x,y)$ is given by \cite{10.1063/1.2053347,10.1063/1.2357000},
+At a point $P(x,y)$ inside a slit opening, as shown in Fig.~\ref{schematic_V_image}, $V_{\mathrm{image}}(x,y)$ is given by \cite{10.1063/1.2357000},

 where $d_1$ and $d_2$ are the distances from the point $P(x,y)$ to the upper (AB) and lower (CD) edges of the slit, respectively (see Fig.~\ref{schematic_V_image}).
-The parameter $\eta = 0.35$ is an effective scaling factor that accounts for the reduced strength of the image charge compared to the bare electron charge \cite{10.1063/1.2053347, 10.1063/1.2357000}, and $\epsilon_0$ is the permittivity of free space.
+The parameter $\eta = 0.35$ is an effective scaling factor that accounts for the reduced strength of the image charge compared to the bare electron charge \cite{10.1063/1.2357000}, and $\epsilon_0$ is the permittivity of free space.
 This reduction arises from multiple effects.
 Successive reflections of image charges between parallel walls weaken the effective strength by a logarithmic factor $\ln(2)$, while image formation in dielectric materials such as $\mathrm{Si_3N_4}$ introduces an additional reduction proportional to $\chi_{e}/(\chi_{e}+2)$, where $\chi_{e}$ ($= 8$) is the electric susceptibility \cite{10.1063/1.2357000}.
 These effects are collectively incorporated into the scaling factor $\eta$, ensuring that the modeled potential realistically represents the electron–surface interaction within the slit region.
 The spatial distribution of $V_{\mathrm{image}}(x,y)$ is shown in Fig.~\ref{V_g_and_V_image}(b).